 The nutrients in the table above may differ at times depending on the manufacturer.
 This may be due to the time of year, olives, when the they were pressed and other factors.

-The number of nutrients between the two oils are similar.
+The type of nutrients in olive oil is the same as sesame oil.
 This may make some people wonder which is healthier?

-Olive oil is healthier than sesame oil due to its higher percentage of vitamins, minerals and heart healthy fats.
-Olive oil contains more vitamin K, vitamin E, potassium, iron, and calcium than sesame oil.
-Olive oil contains 84% more heart healthy monounsaturated fats than sesame oil.
+Both oils are healthy but olive oil is healthier than sesame oil due to its higher percentage of vitamins, minerals and heart healthy fats.
+Olive oil contains more vitamin K, vitamin E, potassium, iron, and calcium.
+It contains 84% more heart healthy monounsaturated fats than sesame oil.

 Sesame oil is healthy also and contains a good number of healthy fats and antioxidants.